may3rr/think_and_plan_MCP/plan.md

-# Task Plan

-Created on: 2023-10-16 14:30:00

-## Build a web scraper

-Created: 2023-10-16 14:30:00

-### Planning Notes

-This is a preliminary analysis of the task.

-### Steps

-[✅] Install required libraries
-[ ] Create request function
-    - ⚠️ ISSUE: Request fails with 403 error (✓ RESOLVED: Added user-agent header to fix 403 error)

-[ ] Parse HTML response
 ## Creating a chess game in a new folder under the Downloads directory.
 The plan will include setting up the project structure, creating necessary files for the chess game, implementing the chess logic, and building a user interface.

 Created: 2025-03-16 13:02:18